Questions tagged [x-ray]

 What happens when the quasar remnants reach Earth in 3 million years?

-(during) a quasar stage in its evolution (6 million years ago) ... the Milky Way’s central black hole swallowed a huge amount of gas, creating a shock wave that has ...
+(during) a quasar stage in its evolution (6 million years ago) ... the Milky Way’s central black hole swallowed a huge ...

 6